Oscarbk/Android-News/README.md

 3. Clean up code - redundant code in some place
 4. Remove api key from commit history
 5. Could use cardView instead of buttons

-Note for pull request: Clicking on a source in the sourceActivity page will take you to the the source's website.
-Leaving as is since the results page does not need to be implemented yet

-View the [Project Requirements Document](https://docs.google.com/document/d/1MO1TWz6bV4NkF4b1XmASTNOjr85CupTq13rIqpE5IeU/edit?usp=sharing) for full details!